joseeden/All-Things-Terraform/lab12_Docker_Kubernetes_Env/README.md

 - "/home/username/.ssh"
 - "/mnt/c/User/username/.ssh"

-This could cause some issue when you try connecting your VSCode to the remote instance via SSH since VSCode will be looking for the keypair in the "/mnt/c/.." directory while your key is in "/home/username/.ssh".
+This could cause some issue when you try to connect your VSCode to the remote instance via SSH since VSCode will be looking for the keypair in the "/mnt/c/.." directory while your key is in "/home/username/.ssh".

 As a workaround, make sure that the key is present in both directories.